Human Rights and Environmental Due Diligence

 Globally momentum is building for legislation requiring companies and investors to conduct human rights and environmental due diligence (HREDD) throughout their operations.
 The EU Corporate Due Diligence Directive (CSDDD), which came into force in July 2024, was a watershed in this effort.
 The Directive obliges large companies and financial institutions, including investors, operating within the EU to identify, prevent, and mitigate adverse human rights and environmental impacts in their supply chains.

-This work is made possible through the support of the Generation Foundation, Humanity United, and the Tipping Point Fund on Impact Investing.
+This work is made possible through the support of the Minderoo Foundation, Generation Foundation, Humanity United, and Tipping Point Fund on Impact Investing.

 Funders